Sign In Register

 Is Houston a Good Place to Live?

-Based on current data, Houston receives an overall livability score of 3.5 out of 5.0, earning a grade of B+.
-Key strengths include above-average household incomes, high health insurance coverage.
-Areas to be aware of include above-average unemployment, high obesity rates.
-Houston offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Houston receives an overall livability score of 2.9 out of 5.0, earning a grade of C+.
+Key strengths include above-average household incomes, abundant sunshine, high health insurance coverage, strong internet connectivity.
+Areas to be aware of include elevated crime rates, above-average unemployment, high obesity rates.
+Houston has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs